-- Did you click the “Schedule” button after changing the date/time?
-For the post to publish, the Schedule button must be clicked.
+- Did you remember to click the “Schedule” button after modifying the date/time?
+For a post to publish, the Schedule button must be clicked.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try reducing the number of scheduled posts and see if this fixes the problem.
+Depending on your hosting setup, you could experience problems.
+If so, try decreasing the number of scheduled posts and see if this fixes the issue.

-You can automate various aspects of publishing and scheduling posts in WordPress using plugins.
+You can automate various aspects of publishing and scheduling your content in WordPress with plugins.

 Queuing Posts For Publishing

-Queue Posts is a free WP plugin that allows you to place new posts and pages in a queue for later publication.
+Queue Posts is a free WordPress plugin that lets you queue new posts and pages for publishing later.

-When you create a new WP post or page, the plugin gives you the option of queuing your post …
+When you create a new WP post or page, you have the option of queuing it for publishing later …

-This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a specific order, or at certain times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …

-There are a number of plugins that let you “autopost” content (adding content automatically to WordPress sites).
+There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).

-Although you may not need all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that lets you import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals at a late date.
+Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.

 (WPRobot – WP Plugin)

-For more details, go here: WP Robot – WP Autoposting Plugin
+For more details about this plugin, visit their website here: WP Robot – WP Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).